Greenland – Not For Sale – Kalaallit Nunaat Forever

 An exhibition by ALPS Swiss Alpine Museum, Bern, in collaboration with Frankfurter Kunstverein

-Curated by Beat Hächler (Director ALPS Swiss Alpine Museum, Bern) and Gian Suhner (Filmmaker)
+Curated by Beat Hächler (Director ALPS Swiss Alpine Museum, Bern), Gian Suhner (Filmmaker) and for the contemporary art by Franziska Nori (Director Frankfurter Kunstverein)

 Opening: 18 June 2026, 5.30 p.m.

-Greenland – Not For Sale is an exhibition presented in cooperation with the ALPS Swiss Alpine Museum, Bern.
-Over the course of four years, moving and intimate cinematic testimonies have been created.
-They invite visitors on a sensory journey through the kaleidoscopic narratives of a complex country and its people.
-They take us into lived realities, opening new perspectives and fostering a deeper understanding of their land and cultures.
-What may seem distant to us is, in fact, remarkably close.
+Greenland – Not For Sale – Kalaallit Nunaat Forever is an exhibition presented in collaboration with the ALPS Swiss Alpine Museum, Bern.
+Over the course of four years, striking panoramic images, intimate cinematic testimonies, and video interviews have been created.
+They offer a sensory journey into the kaleidoscopic narratives of a complex country and its people.
+For the first time in Germany, Julie Edel Hardenberg and her political art are being presented.
+This is the first comprehensive exhibition dedicated to one of Greenland’s and Scandinavia’s most influential artists.